-Paley Park, New York, NY.
+Paley Park, New York, New York.
 Source: M-NCPPC.

-Left: One of the most well-known and successful pocket parks, this space is an inviting midblock privately-owned public space framed by walls on three sides with a gate and a food kiosk at the front.
-Two of the walls are covered with vine and the third features a 20-ft tall backlit waterfall.
-The sculptural waterfall creates a visual focal point and helps insulate the space from the traffic and street noises.
-The tree canopy offers a balance of shade and light to this peaceful oasis in the dense environment of Midtown Manhattan - making a very popular lunch spot for the busy New Yorkers.
+Left: One of the most well-known and successful pocket parks in Manhattan, this space is an inviting mid-block privately-owned public space framed by walls on three sides with a gate and a food kiosk at the front.
+Two of the walls are covered with vines and the third features a 20foot tall backlit waterfall.
+The sculptural waterfall creates a visual focal point and helps insulate the space from traffic and street noises.
+The high tree canopy offers a balance of shade and light to this peaceful oasis in dense Midtown Manhattan - making it a very popular lunch spot for the busy New Yorkers.
 This park is located adjacent to a subway station and bus stops.
 Size: 1/10 acre

-685 Third Avenue Pocket Park, Manhattan, NY.
-Source: Gensler.com Pocket park with food and beverage offering.
-This Park features a 30-foot living wall and a water wall that echoes New York City's renowned Paley Park; wood and concrete paver decking; infinity pools; seasonal trees and a bistro.
+685 Third Avenue Pocket Park, Manhattan, New York.
+Source: Gensler.com A pocket park with food and beverage offerings.
+This Park features a 30-foot living wall and a water wall that echoes New York City's renowned Paley Park.
+Wood and concrete paver decking, infinity pools, seasonal trees and a bistro are located within.
 Movable seating allows users to interact with the space.
-An underutilized entrance turned into a unique asset for the building owner and a vibrant place for the public in the heart of Manhattan.
+An underutilized entrance court was turned into a unique asset for the building owner and a vibrant place for the public in the heart of Manhattan.
 Size: $\sim 1/10$ acre